jeong-tae/RACNN-pytorch/README.md

 ## Results

-Current best is 71.68% at scale1 with APN pretraining.
+Current best is 71.68% at scale1 without APN pretraining.
 It's bad than using just VGG19

 ## Usage